SashaaChrr/SashaaChrr/README.md

                      —————✦—————

-When I "DNIUCF", my friends I consider as close friends that can int is:

--Alicia, Hayli/⭐cats⭐, Casper/Atlas/N0Xx, Cybergurlz, Lia Julien, Strawberryferb, Alan, Tristan, Songit, Izumi, Suki, Hiro, Ev/MOM, Miz/Mizuki, Sowie.

-and when I DNI.
+when I DNI.
 Means do not interact but C+H are allowed :D

 My mbti: ENFP